Joan Daemen

 In 1988, Daemen graduated in electro-mechanical engineering at the Katholieke Universiteit Leuven.
 He subsequently joined the COSIC research group, and has worked on the design and cryptanalysis of block ciphers, stream ciphers and cryptographic hash functions.
 Daemen completed his PhD in 1995, at which point he worked for a year at Janssen Pharmaceutica in Beerse, Belgium.
 He subsequently worked at the BACOB bank, Banksys, Proton World and then STMicroelectronics.
-Since 2015 Daemen has been professor at the Radboud University Nijmegen.